crunnells/memos/readme.txt

 = Does this theme support any plugins? =

-Memos includes support for Jetpack's Infinite Scroll as well as other features.
+Memos includes support for Jetpack's Infinite Scroll and Content Options as well as other features.

 == Changelog ==

 = 1.0.1 - 2017-03-07 =
+* Added Genericons-Neue
 * Added support for (responsive) dropdown menus in top menu
 * Added more support for Jetpack Content Options:
 	* Post Categories!